severinbeauvais/CodeChallenge8-repo2/API/README.md

 ### How to set up the database component

-1. Download MongoDB 3.4
+1. Install MongoDB 3.4
-2. Download Robo3T 1.2 (optional - to manage the db)
+2. Install Robo3T 1.2 (optional - to manage the db)
-4. Open a command window or shell.
+4. Open a BASH shell.
+5. Create the following folders if they don't already exist:
+    1. `/c/data/db/`
+    1. `/c/data/log/`
-5. Change directories to the MongoDB bin folder.
-The default installation folder is `c:\Program Files\MongoDB\Server\3.4\bin\mongod.exe`.
+6. Change directories to the MongoDB bin folder.
+The default installation folder is `/c/Program Files/MongoDB/Server/3.4/bin`.
-6. Run MongoDB from the shell by executing **mongod.exe**
+7. Run MongoDB by executing **mongod.exe**

 The default connection is `localhost:20717`.